 They help cushion the friction in a joint.

 Synovial fluid.
-A clear, sticky fluid secreted by the synovial membrane.
+A clear, thick fluid secreted by the synovial membrane.

 Meniscus.
 This is a curved part of cartilage in the knees and other joints.